dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/relative-estimation.md

 Explanation: The benefits of using Relative Estimation include its speed, as it doesn't require detailed analysis or decomposition of tasks.
 It is flexible, accommodating changes easily, and encourages team collaboration, leading to a better understanding of each item.
 Also, by avoiding absolute values, it is often less susceptible to major inaccuracies.

 Question: What is a limitation of Relative Estimation?
-A: It provides detailed financial estimates.
+A: It provides detailed financial estimates for project tasks and items.
-B: It requires time for a team to become proficient in estimating relatively.
+B: Relative estimation proficiency in a team takes time to develop.
-C: It is used for legal assessment of tasks.
+C: It is used for legal assessment of tasks and items.
-D: It focuses on technical details of the project.
+D: It focuses on technical details of the project
 Answer: B
 Explanation: A limitation of Relative Estimation is that it might take time for a team to become proficient in estimating tasks relatively.
 As the process is based on comparison and team consensus, achieving a level of proficiency and calibration in the estimates can require practice and experience.

 Question: In what context is Relative Estimation commonly used?
-A: In detailed financial planning
+A: In detailed financial planning, such as budgeting and cost estimation
-B: In Agile methodologies, such as Scrum and Kanban, for product backlog refinement
+B: In Agile, like Scrum and Kanban, for refining product backlogs.
-C: In legal assessments of project tasks
+C: In legal assessments of project tasks and items
-D: In technical evaluations of project components
+D: In technical evaluations of project components, such as infrastructure
 Answer: B
 Explanation: Relative Estimation is most commonly used in Agile methodologies, such as Scrum and Kanban.
 It is particularly useful for product backlog refinement in these frameworks, where tasks or items are estimated based on their complexity relative to known benchmarks.
 ```